-Did you know India is the largest producer of bananas and mangoes in the world?
-It is also the second largest producer of wheat and rice.
-Agriculture has always been the backbone of our country’s economy.
-And ever since the Green Revolution, we have started cultivating varied types of crops.
+Did you know that India is the largest producer of bananas and mangoes in the world?
+Also, it is the second-largest producer of wheat and rice.
+In fact, Agriculture has always been the backbone of our country’s economy.
+Ever since the Green Revolution, we have started cultivating a variety of crops.
 Let us educate ourselves about the most important crops grown in India.

 The word “Kharif” is Arabic for autumn since the season coincides with the beginning of autumn or winter.
-Kharif crops also are known as monsoon crops.
-These are the crops that are cultivated in the monsoon season.
+As cultivation of these crops happens in the monsoon season, another name for Kharif crop is monsoon crop.
 The Kharif season differs in every state of the country but is generally from June to September.
-These crops are usually sown at the beginning of the monsoon season around June and harvested by September or October.
-Rice, maize, bajra, ragi, soybean, groundnut, cotton are all Kharif types crops.
+We sow the crop at the beginning of the monsoon season around June and harvest by September or October.
+Rice, maize, bajra, ragi, soybean, groundnut, cotton are all Kharif crops.
 Let us take a detailed look at few of these,

 Browse more Topics under Crop Production And Management

 - Protecting and Harvesting Crop

 - Storage of Crop and Food for Animals

 As mentioned before, India is the second-largest producer of rice in the world after China.
 India accounts for approximately 20% of the worlds rice production.
 It is arguably the most important agricultural crop that grows in the country.
 Rice is a staple food pan India, and its cultivation is also widespread across the country.